jgstew/jgstew.github.io/_posts/2025-09-05-KPop-Demon-Hunters.md

 ### Food

 I also really like how there is a lot of Korean food throughout the movie.
 A lot of it I immediately recognized, while others I learned about after the fact from discussions around it.
+It makes me want to go try any of it I can find at a restaurant.